A SwiftUI Example Tutorial

-Now that some of the fundamentals of SwiftUI development have been covered, this chapter will begin to put this theory into practice through the design and implementation of an example SwiftUI-based project.
+Now that some of the fundamentals of SwiftUI development have been covered, this chapter will begin to put this theory into practice by building an example SwiftUI-based project.

-The objective of this chapter is to demonstrate the use of Xcode to design a simple interactive user interface, making use of views, modifiers, state variables, and some basic animation techniques.
-Throughout the course of this tutorial, a variety of different techniques will be used to add and modify views.
-While this may appear to be inconsistent, the objective is to gain familiarity with the different options available.
+This chapter aims to demonstrate using Xcode to design a simple interactive user interface using views, modifiers, state variables, and some basic animation effects.
+This tutorial will use various techniques to add and modify views.
+While this may appear inconsistent, the objective is to gain familiarity with the options available.

 Creating the Example Project

 Start Xcode and select the option to create a new project.
-On the template selection screen, make sure Multiplatform is selected and choose the App option as shown in Figure 23-1 before proceeding to the next screen:
+Then, on the template selection screen, make sure Multiplatform is selected and choose the App option, as shown in Figure 23-1, before proceeding to the next screen:

 Reviewing the Project

-Once the project has been created it will contain the SwiftUIDemoApp.swift file along with a SwiftUI View file named ContentView.swift which should have loaded into the editor and preview canvas ready for modification (if it has not loaded, simply select it in the project navigator panel).
-From the target device menu (Figure 23-2) select an iPhone 13 simulator:
+Once the project has been created, it will contain the SwiftUIDemoApp.swift file along with a SwiftUI View file named ContentView.swift, which should have loaded into the editor and preview canvas ready for modification (if it has not loaded, select it in the project navigator panel).
+Next, from the target device menu (Figure 23-2), select an iPhone 15 simulator:

 If the preview canvas is in the paused state, click on the Resume button to build the project and display the preview: